 The Interstate motorhome has 12-Volt heat pads installed with the fresh water and grey water holding tanks.
 The black tank in installed above the floor where heat from the furnace will keep it from freezing.
 The heat pads lighted switch is located on the forward shower wall just inside the sliding cargo door.
-The switch lights up when the pads are on.
-Battery power will last about 4 hours unless the unit has a 120-volt source (generator, shoreline) to operate the inverter/ charger.
+The switch lights up when the pads are activated.
+The heat turns on at 44 degrees F. and off at 64 degrees F. The heating pads consume 6-10 amps of battery power per hour depending on environmental conditions.
+To conserve/charge batteries use a 120-volt source (generator, shoreline) to operate the inverter/charger.
 To conserve battery power or fuel in a remote location, RV antifreeze may be used to protect the tanks in freezing conditions.
 PLAN AHEAD.
 In extreme cold weather the heating pads may not suffice in keeping the tanks from freezing, be safe and winterize.